 May 19, 2021 3 min read

-Welcome to the fourth in our series of debunking the health benefits of kombucha.
+Welcome to the fourth in our series of explaining the health benefits of kombucha.
 Congratulations on making it this far! 😊

 Our mission with Fix8 has always been to put flavour at the forefront of a functional product.
 No more “holding your nose as you drink a green juice”; finally, a healthy product that tastes delicious.